 Typically, we make the diagnosis of an ovarian cyst using the high-resolution sonogram equipment located in each of our offices.
 Our equipment is modern, 3-D and Doppler capable, so we are able to collect as much information as possible about ovarian cysts and other types of pathology before you leave.

 Once diagnosed, a treatment plan can be developed.
-For small cysts which are thought to be functional based on their sonographic appearance, patients may be asked to follow up after a few weeks.
-For larger cysts, or cysts with suspicious characteristics, further testing may be warranted.
-Testing may include additional imaging (for example, CT scan or MRI) or blood work which measures levels of tumor markers like CA-125.
+For small cysts that are thought to be functional, based on how they look on ultrasound, patients may be asked to follow up after a few weeks.
+For larger cysts or cysts with suspicious characteristics, further testing may be warranted.
+Testing may include additional imaging (for example, CT scan or MRI) or blood work that measures levels of tumor markers like CA-125.

 Occasionally, it may be prudent to simply monitor a small cyst, but in most cases, persistent ovarian cysts will need to be removed.
 In most cases, ovarian cysts are removed laparoscopically, using a telescope inserted through your navel.
 This procedure, called laparoscopic ovarian cystectomy, is performed in the hospital, but patients are generally discharged the same day.
 Typically, women can return to their normal activities about one week after laparoscopic ovarian cystectomy.

-There are many types of ovarian cysts, ranging from clinically insignificant to very serious in nature.
 Because there are so many types of ovarian cysts, any known or suspected ovarian cyst should be evaluated promptly by a gynecologist.
-The physicians at Woman’s Health Pavilion are well versed in the diagnosis and management of ovarian cysts, and can offer the most up to date treatments available.
 If you think you might have an ovarian cyst, we encourage you to call us as soon as possible to see a gynecologist at any of our Queens or Long Island locations.
 We see patients 7 days a week and offer same-day appointments for urgent conditions.

 May We Help You?